cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/example-cesium-vis/README.md

 ### Visualisation JSON File

-The `visualisation.json` file is the core configuration file for the visualisation and defines what data is loaded and shown, so it's worth explaining it's formatting a little.
+The `data.json` file is a core configuration file for the visualisation and defines what data is loaded and shown, so it's worth explaining it's formatting a little.
 Each node represents a group of data.
 Each group can contain data sources and layers and/or sub-groups.
 The hierarchy of these groups is completely up to the writer of the file and is used to build the selection tree within the visualisation.
 The `name` parameter specifies the group's user-facing name, and the `stack` parameter is the base URL for the stack containing that group's metadata (note that if not using the metadata, this parameter can be any old URL).

 Each group can then contain a number of `sources`, representing individual data files/endpoints that will be loaded into memory/queried by the mapping library.
 Each source node requires a unique `id` parameter, this is used within the DTVF to keep track of sources.
 In addition to `sources`, each group can define a number of `layers`.
 These are the visual representations of the aforementioned sources.
 Whilst Cesium JS does not have a internal division between data sources and visual representations, this approach is still used within the configuration file for consistency with other mapping providers.

+Each group can also (optionally) contain an `expanded` boolean field.
+If set to false, then this group (and all of its children) will be collapsed by default within the selectable layers tree; any other value, or no field at all, will default to expanded.
+Note that this does not affect the default selection state of individual layers.

 Source nodes need to provide a unique `id` field, a `type` field (`kml|gltf|wms|tiles`), and a `uri` field pointing towards the data file to be loaded.
 Some types of sources also require additional parameters:

 - For `gltf` sources, additional `position` and `orientation` fields are required.
 - For `wms` sources, additional `wmsLayer`, `transparency`, and `format` fields are required.
+- For `tiles` sources, an optional `position` field can also be set.

 Layer nodes also need to provide a unique `id` field, a `source` field (listing the id of the source to use), and an public facing `name` field to use within the selection tree.
 Note that the `name` field can be shared with other layers, these entries will be combined into a single tree selection.

-For developers creating their first visualisation, it is recommended to take a copy of this example and play around with the `visualisation.json`, perhaps changing the hierarchy and/or getting comfortable with the Mapbox styling format.
+For developers creating their first visualisation, it is recommended to take a copy of this example and play around with the `data.json`, perhaps changing the hierarchy and/or getting comfortable with the Mapbox styling format.

+Note that, at the time of writing, all `source` and `layer` nodes must be within a `group` (i.e. data cannot be loaded unless within a group), and a single top-level group must exist (i.e. the `data.json` file must be a JSON object, rather than a JSON array).

 ## Sample Data